sleepyfox/itty-bitty-test/README.md

 ## Examples of use
 Itty-bitty-test exposes three functions to help you write tests:
-* `describe` - acts as a wrapper for tests.
-Doesn't currently nest.
-Also has a synonym: `context`.
+* `describe` - A wrapper for tests (doesn't currently nest).
+Has a synonym: `context`.
+Has two parameters: a name, and a callback with no parameters (a 'thunk') that includes the tests.
 * `it` - is a test.
-Has a name and a callback with no parameters (a 'thunk').
-Registers the test without actually running it.
+Has a name and a thunk that includes the assertions.
 * `reporter` - runs the tests and reports their results

 A simple test suite might look like the following (ES5):